Storm Barra: Aberystwyth promenade sees worst storm damage in years

 - Published

-A coastal promenade has seen its worst damage in seven years as Storm Barra continues to batter parts of Wales.
+A coastal promenade has seen its worst damage in eight years as Storm Barra continues to batter parts of Wales.

 Richard Griffiths, who owns the Richmond Hotel on Aberystwyth seafront, said there were two big holes in the sea wall and it was the worst since it was extensively damaged in 2014.